Drawing

 DrawLine()

 DrawLine() does exactly as its name suggests.
 It creates a line from one point to another point.
-The DrawLine(color,x1, y1, x2, y2) function requires 5 arguments: color the the x and y starting position followed by the x and y finishing position.
+The DrawLine(color,x1, y1, x2, y2) function requires 5 arguments: color the x and y starting position followed by the x and y finishing position.
 Like all other drawing methods you’ll still need to call Show() to actually display the line on the screen.

 BrainPad.Display.DrawLine(1,25,21,100,50)